xcp-ng/xcp-ng-build-env/README.md

 After this, two new commands will be available: `xcp-ng-dev-env-create` and `xcp-ng-dev`.

-If you want to develop the package and try the changes as you develop the package, clone the repository and install the `xcp-ng-dev` package:
+If you want to develop the package and try the changes as you develop the package, or prefer updating the version from a git repo rather than from the python tools, clone the repository and install the `xcp-ng-dev` package:

 ```bash
 git clone github.com:xcp-ng/xcp-ng-build-env